World's Tallest and Shortest People

 World's Shortest Man

 Here are the recent title holders of the world's shortest man, according to the Guinness World Records.
 Defining a man, the person must be at least 18 years old.
 These records are for people who can walk.
-The current holder of the title of the World's Shortest Man is Chandra Bahadur Dangi from Nepal, who has also been declared the shortest human adult ever documented, taking the mantle from India's Gul Mohammed, who was measured at 57cm before he died in 1997 aged 40.
+Chandra Bahadur Dangi from Nepal, who died in 1015 aged 75 years, has been declared the shortest human adult ever documented, taking the mantle from India's Gul Mohammed, who was measured at 57cm before he died in 1997 aged 40.
+The current world's shortest man is Filipino Junrey Balawing.

 (2 ft 5 in)